alienscience/form-dot-clj/README.md

 A library for handling the display and validation of forms.
 Supports HTML5 forms, javascript validation and plain HTML.

+This and other form validation libraries are available on [clojars](http://clojars.org/search?q=form)

 ## Example ##

     (def-field username